durkes/copilot/README.md

 Copilot is compatible with middleware for Express, Restify, and Connect.

 ## Fair warning
-Typically when an exception occurs in a Node app, the app crashes with a printed stack trace.
+Typically when an exception occurs in a Node app, the app crashes with the printed stack trace.
 With Copilot, however, if one of your routes throws an exception, the exception will be caught by the nearest error handler, keeping your app from crashing.
 This is good for obvious reasons, but can also be bad because it can allow misbehaving logic to go undetected.

 For production environments, it is recommended that you implement custom logic within your error handlers to log the stack trace (err.stack) of unexpected errors and generate a notification.